 By understanding how and where user attention is directed, you can better format your online content so that these areas of interest (AOI) contain important, relevant information.

-This simple 3-step blog writing process really centralizes around the idea of generating content for your users.
-From start-to-finish, the focus is on understanding and crafting content according to the expectations of your prospective audience, so that it increases their engagement with your work.
-By attempting to standardize this process, we better enable ourselves to consistently generate content audiences will read, engage with and enjoy.
+This simple three-step blog writing process really centralizes around the idea of generating content for your users.
+From start to finish, the focus is on understanding and crafting content according to the expectations of your prospective audience so that it increases their engagement with your work.
+By attempting to standardize this process, we better enable ourselves to consistently generate content audiences will read, engage with, and enjoy.

 Pernice, K. (2017).
 F-shaped pattern of reading on the web: Misunderstood, but still relevant (even on mobile).
 Nielsen Norman Group.